 You can also use a website ADA compliance tester, like accessScan, to scan your website for potential issues.

-A free ADA website compliance testing tool, accessScan will run a quick, automated audit of your website, and examine its level of conformance to WCAG 2.1 Level AA.
+A free website compliance testing tool, like accessScan, will run a quick, automated audit of your website, and examine its level of conformance to WCAG 2.1 Level AA.
 Within a few seconds, your web page will be assigned a score:

 Compliant, semi-compliant, or non-compliant.